 This experience refers to how a product can be personalized to meet the needs of the users and how it offers personalized functionality as per the users’ preferences.
 The product should be able to deliver personalized experiences to the users as per their preferences and requirements.

-This refers to how stable and user-friendly the interface and design of the product is.
+This refers to how stable and user-friendly the interface and product design is.
 It should have dynamic elements to make the product more intuitive and should allow better improvement and usage.

 This type focuses on the accessibility of the product for a wider range of people.
 This means that the product should be accessible and useful for all, including specially abled people.

-This experience refers to how safe a product is for the customers.
-This means that the product must be legal and safe to use for the customers.
+This experience refers to how safe a product is for the customers, including aspects of financial crime prevention, especially for products dealing with financial data or transactions.
+The product must be legal and safe to use for the customers.
 The product should have proper safety licenses and encryption to safeguard the customer data.
 There should be no information security threat that may cause any risk for the users.

 This refers to the experience that customers have while accepting the terms and conditions of the product.
 This means that the terms and conditions of the product should be fair so that the customers can comfortably accept them.